hciudad/guides/organization.md

   - **NO BUSINESS RULES OR LOGIC**

 ## <a name='domain'>Domain Layers</a>
-The domain is the heart/brain of the application.
+The domain is the heart/brain of the product.
+It attempts to model the business domain itself, using business-familiar terms and concepts.
+It should be written in plain old php classes, avoiding references to outside dependencies, such that it could (with minimal effort) be usable by different workers (ex: test suites) or a different application environment (like if you changed frameworks).
 Anything that is core to what roundingwell does should be abstracted down into the domain.

 ### <a name='domrepo'>Domain Repositories (classes/domain/repo)</a>
   - **Bridge between the domain and the application models**: Repos are currently the only domain class we have that is allowed to directly reference classes/functions outside the domain.
 They are the mediator between the domain classes and the CRUD functions of the application models.